 - Drugs and Alcohol Policy - This policy sets out the arrangements by which students who abuse drugs and / or alcohol are educated, supported and disciplined, as appropriate for their own safety and the safety of others.

 - Equality and Diversity Policy - This policy informs students of our approach (in general terms only) to Equality and Diversity, including our Single Equality Scheme arrangements.
-If you would like more information on the Policy or the Single Equality Scheme, please email firstname.lastname@example.org
+More information on the Policy or the Single Equality Scheme, can be obtained by emailing email@example.com

-- Examination Rules - This policy specifies the arrangements by which examinations are organised and the expectations of student conduct, and includes the penalties applied when those expectations are contravened.
+- Examination Rules - Specifies the arrangements by which examinations are organised and the expectations of student conduct, and includes the penalties applied when those expectations are contravened.

 - Fees and Charges 2017/18 - A guide to the charges all students may face relating to their time at the